Simply put, the federal government helps those students who need it most by supplying funding for a variety of programs.

 - College and Career Information

-For information on the Indian Education Program, please contact the district Indian Education office at 340-2895 or contact director Sydna Yellowfish at at 726-3300 or email@example.com
+or information on the Indian Education Program, please contact the district Indian Education office at 340-2895 or contact director Sydna Yellowfish at at 726-3300 or firstname.lastname@example.org

 The McKinney-Vento Homeless Education Assistance Act is a federal law that ensures immediate enrollment and educational stability for homeless youth.
 The Act defines homeless children as “individuals who lack a fixed, regular, and adequate nighttime residence.”
 Examples include children living in a motel, shelter, camp ground, park or on the streets.
 Children who share housing due to loss of housing or economic hardship also qualify for services.